RobinMatter/Repetition/README.md

 <a name="install"></a>
 ### 3. How to install
-Create directory budget_tracker and change in to it.
-Then copy the command below into your terminal.
+Copy the command below into your terminal.
 ```bash
 git clone https://github.com/RobinMatter/budget_tracker.git
 ```